FREQUENTLY ASKED QUESTIONS

 another amazing ingredient that moisturizes and softens and can stand up to the weather when it’s being a jerk.
 And yes, it smells as amazing as it sounds – warm and tropical and delicious!

-this one might sound perplexing, but it’s actually a butter that’s made of sustainable palm and coconut oil, and it helps give your lip balm that luxurious feel.
+this one might sound perplexing, but it’s actually a vegetable-based butter that helps give your lip balm that luxurious feel.

 my flavours are specifically formulated to be used in lip balm, are cruelty and paraben-free and many of them are also natural, organic and food grade.
 But here is the funny thing – although they are called flavours, they don’t have much taste at all.
-So although your tube might smell like a White Chocolate Truffle, it won’t taste like one, of much of anything else, on your lips, but it will smell amazing under your nose!
+So although your tube might smell like a slice of Banana Cream Pie, it won’t taste like one, of much of anything else, on your lips, but it will smell amazing under your nose!

 not only is this great for your skin and helping protect against environmental damage, it helps boost the shelf life of our lip balm.